Thirsty Suitors Release Date: Trailer, Gameplay, and Details

 Send exes to the shadow realm in a stylish, story-driven adventure with turn-based battles.
-Here is when the Thirsty Suitors release date.
+Here is when the Thirsty Suitors release date is.

 Thirsty Suitors is a new upcoming game developed by Outerloop Games and to be published by the eccentric Annapurna Interactive.
 In the game, players take control of Jala, a young woman with South Asian roots returning to her hometown in Washington to attend her sister's wedding..
 Going back to her hometown also means having to face her past, facing her exes, and dealing with them for the closure that they never got when they were younger.
 In this stylish, story-driven turn-based RPG adventure, players will cook, skate, and deal with difficult people like Jala's parents, her exes, and her former friends, as she tries to fix all her relationships from the past right before her sister's wedding.

-Gameplay
+Thirsty Suitors Gameplay

-In the first thirty minutes of the game that’s made available in the game’s demo, players start the game grinding in a dream-like stage as Jala answers a quiz on the dating app “Thirstsona.”
-In the quiz, you’ll be asked to answer multiple choice-type questions that will define Jala’s personality for the rest of the game, affecting her stats and skills in battle, as well as the narrative that will unfold by the time Jala arrives back in her hometown.
+In the first thirty minutes of the game that's made available in the game's demo, players start the game grinding in a dream-like state as Jala answers a quiz on the dating app “Thirstsona.”
+In the quiz, you'll be asked to answer multiple choice-type questions that will define Jala's personality for the rest of the game, affecting her stats and skills in battle, as well as the narrative that will unfold by the time Jala arrives back in her hometown.

 Once back, players can do a bit of exploration, traversing the terrain with their skateboard, meeting NPCs, and listening to conversations.